torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 	smaller overages.

-	Effective low boundary is limited by memory.low values of all ancestor cgroups.
+	Effective low boundary is limited by memory.low values of ancestor cgroups.
 If there is memory.low overcommitment (child cgroup or cgroups are requiring more protected memory than parent will allow), then each child cgroup will get the part of parent's protection proportional to its